AGCO Automotive Vehicle Questions Page

 [Back to top]

-A warranty is basically a contract with a specific term agreed to by both parties.
+A warranty is a contract with a specific term agreed to by both parties.
 When the term expires the contract has been honored.
 In some instances, the manufacturer may be willing to help.
 Contact the Zone Manager, listed in your owners manual.
-There is also the possibility of a legal suite, an attorney could advise best on that possibility.
+You are not likely to prevail in a legal suite but an attorney could advise best on that possibility.

 For future reference, the AGCO End of Warranty Inspection can often spot things like this and can be a great investment.